Innovations in Aging

 1. These Bylaws will be reviewed and amended as needed by majority vote of the Executive Committee and approved by a two-thirds vote of the Innovations in Aging faculty.
 A quorum shall constitute one-third of the Innovations in Aging faculty.

-Revised version; Review and approval by Innovations in Aging Executive Committee and Dr. Linda Phillips, Committee Chairperson, on April 6, 2023.
+Review and approval by Innovations in Aging Executive Committee and Dr. Linda Phillips, Committee Chairperson, on March 27, 2024.